Professional Mediation Service You Can Rely On

 In Settlement Conference Mediation:

 Materials from each party must be received by Clement Law Center at least two working days prior to the scheduled mediation.
-The information must include:
+The information concerning the trials must include the following:

 - Each party’s materials must have a cover letter with the names of the parties, the trial date and cause number of the court case (if any), a statement as to whether or not a protection order is in effect, the date of the mediation at Clement Law Center, and a concise statement of the party’s position on each issue to be mediated.